CXuesong/XSerializer/README.md

 # XSerializer
 A customizable XML serializer based on XML to LINQ.

+Basic goals have been reached.
+It may be a stable version now.

 ## Features
 * Attribute-controlled XML element/attribute generation.
 	* Opt-in member generation mode (That is, only attributed members will be serialized.)